-The company is registered to carry out trading in chemicals.
+The company is registered to carry out trading in basic industrial chemicals and rubber.
+During the year, the company has mainly traded in rubber items such as conveyer belts.

 Events since the end of the year

 There were no important events, which have occurred since the year end that materially affects the company.